 Specialists who Treat Knee Joint Injuries and Disorders:

-- Orthopedic Surgeon – physicians who manage special problems of the musculoskeletal system.
+- Orthopedic Surgeon – a physician who manages special problems of the musculoskeletal system.
 Orthopedic surgeons diagnosis your injury or disorder, provide treatment with medication, exercise, surgery or other treatment plans, encourage rehabilitation by recommending exercises or physical therapy to restore movement, strength and function.
 Orthopedic surgeons prepare patients for surgery as a knee joint injury usually requires surgical correction.

 - Physical Medicine & Rehabilitation – is a medical specialty concerned with diagnosis, evaluation, and management of persons of all ages with physical and/or cognitive impairment and disability.